Learn About the Role of an Executor or Executrix

 The executor will make all necessary notifications of the death, including to beneficiaries named in the will if they're not already aware.
 This might or might not be a formal process.

-Services, subscriptions, and benefits the decedent was receiving must be contacted and terminated as well.
+Services, subscriptions, and benefits the decedent was receiving must be contacted and cut off as well.
 Credit cards should be officially canceled, and the Social Security Administration must be notified if the decedent was receiving benefits.

 Paying the Decedent's Debts

-The executor must identify the deceased's creditors, often through the same methods she used to pinpoint all his assets.
-She must send them notice that the decedent has died, and most states also require that she run a newspaper notice to ensure that unknown creditors are also alerted.
+The executor must first identify the deceased's creditors, often through the same methods used to pinpoint the assets.
+The executor must then send them notice that the decedent has died, and most states also require running a newspaper notice to ensure that unknown creditors are also alerted.

 Dealing With Taxes

-As a practical matter, however, an estate would have to be very large to be liable for estate taxes.
-Only those with values exceeding $11.18 million are subject to an estate tax on the balance over this amount for deaths that occur in 2018.
-This exemption is expected to be marginally adjusted upward in 2019 to accommodate inflation.
+As a practical matter, an estate would have to be pretty large to be liable for estate taxes.
+Only those with values exceeding $11.4 million are subject to an estate tax on the balance over this amount for deaths that occur in 2019.
+This exemption is expected to be marginally adjusted upward in 2020 to accommodate inflation.

-Twelve states and the District of Columbia also have an estate tax as of 2018.
-The exemption can be significantly less than $11.18 million in some states.
-If the estate exceeds either of these estate tax exemptions, the executor must prepare and file a federal or state estate tax return or possibly both.
+But 12 states and the District of Columbia also have an estate tax as of 2019, and these exemptions can be significantly less than $11.4 million at the federal level.
+The executor must prepare and file a federal or state estate tax return, or possibly both, if the estate exceeds either of these tax exemptions.

-She might also have to prepare and file an estate income tax return if any of its assets earn income during the probate period.
-She will prepare and file a personal income tax return for the decedent’s final year of life.
+The executor might also have to prepare and file an estate income tax return if any assets earn income during the probate period, and prepare and file a personal income tax return for the decedent’s final year of life.

 Closing the Estate

-Finally, the executor will submit an accounting to the court detailing all actions and transactions he made on behalf of the estate.
-If the judge approves the accounting, he will then grant the executor authority to distribute the estate’s remaining funds and property to the beneficiaries named in the decedent’s will.
+Finally, the executor will submit an accounting to the court detailing all actions and transactions made on behalf of the estate.
+The judge will then grant the executor authority to distribute the estate’s remaining funds and property to the beneficiaries named in the decedent’s will, assuming the accounting is approved.

 It's quite a job, and yes, an executor is usually entitled to payment.
-How much she might be paid depends on the state in which the decedent has died and where the will is being probated.
+How much can depend on the state in which the decedent has died and where the will is being probated.

-Many people include provisions for their executor's compensation in the terms of their wills.
+Many people include instructions for their executor's compensation in their wills.
 Courts typically honor these provisions if they don't fly in the face of state law, and state law takes over if the will is silent as to payment.

 Every Estate Can Be Different

 Not all estates require all these steps, and some particularly complicated estates might require additional work.
+State laws can vary as well.
 This is a basic overview of what the job can entail.
-Consult with an estate attorney if someone has asked you to act as executor to find out exactly what will be required of you in your state.
+Consult with an estate attorney to find out exactly what will be required of you if someone has asked you to act as executor.